Light Logo

 2. Katch-McArdle

-If you track your body fat percentage regularly, either by tracking it manually using your diary or by importing it from Health Connect / Apple Health, the Katch-McArdle formula becomes far more personalized.
+If you track your body fat percentage regularly, either by logging it manually using your diary or by importing it from Health Connect / Apple Health, the Katch-McArdle formula becomes far more personalized.

 How it works